-Mrs. Martha Elizabeth Rhodes, otherwise Shuttlenorth, had been found by himself and another Medical Practitioner in a wretched and filthy condition, in a lodging situate in Upper Eaton Street, Pimlico, where she resided with a person calling himself Dr. Quail; that she was in bad health and of unsound mind, and in a totally neglected state, and required immediate treatment.
+6.-On the 5th August, 1846, a medical gentleman attended at our office, and informed us that Mrs. Martha Elizabeth Rhodes, otherwise Shuttleworth, had been found by himself and another Medical Practitioner in a wretched and filthy condition, in a lodging situate in Upper Eaton Street, Pimlico, where she resided with a person calling himself Dr. Quail; that she was in bad health and of unsound mind, and in a totally neglected state, and required immediate treatment.
 That, for these reasons, a Clergyman officiating at Pimlico had, out of kindness, taken the responsibility of signing an order for her admission into York House, Battersea; the usual certificates being signed by our informant and the other Medical Practitioner before adverted to.

-Resisted by Quail.
 It appeared that the parties signing the order and certificate had attempted to remove Mrs. Rhodes on the 4th of August, but that they had been resisted by Quail, who refused to permit her removal.